Syracuse Salt Potatoes Recipe (+ Their History)

 • Thoroughly wash the potatoes and set them to the side.

-• Prepare a large pot by filling it with water and adding salt.
+• Add the water and salt to a large pot.
 Stir vigorously until the salt dissolves fully.
-(Don’t let any sink to the bottom of the pot.)
+(Don't let any sink to the bottom of the pot.)

 • Serve while the potatoes are still warm.
 Garnish with any optional toppings, and enjoy!